ralfoide/wyze-web-interface/README.md

 _The Wyze API is not official_.
 It can change at any moment, for example due to Wyze servers updates or hardware/firmware updates.

-The following features are not supported or not implemented:
+The following features are not supported nor implemented:

 * Account management: user registration, change name, change password.
 * Device management: registering, unregistering, sharing camera or other device.